amrrdev/amrmubarak.me/content/posts/database-indexing-strategies.md

 CREATE INDEX idx_locations_point ON locations USING GiST(coordinates);
 ```

-The distinguishing characteristic of GiST is that it's "lossy"—it can have false positives that need to be rechecked against the actual data.
-This makes it space-efficient for certain data types where exact matching isn't feasible.
+The distinguishing characteristic of GiST is that it's "lossy."
+It can have false positives that need to be rechecked against the actual data.
+This makes it space-efficient for certain data types where exact matching isn't possible.

 ## Clustered vs Non-Clustered Indexes

-This distinction is crucial, especially if you're working across different database systems.
+This distinction is important, especially if you're working across different database systems.

 **Clustered Index:**
 The table data is physically stored in the order of the index.
 There can only be one clustered index per table because the data can only be physically sorted one way.
 In MySQL's InnoDB, the primary key is the clustered index.
 In PostgreSQL, you can manually cluster a table once, but it doesn't stay clustered as data changes.